Abu al-Umaytir al-Sufyani: Claim to the caliphate and rule from Damascus

 The Yamani tribes, who formed the core of Abu al-Umaytir's forces, proceeded to persecute their Qaysi counterparts in Damascus, whose support for Abu al-Umaytir was less enthusiastic.
 The lukewarm response or rejection of Qaysi tribes and figures eventually led Abu al-Umaytir to suppress them.
 The Qaysi Banu Sulaym tribe in Hurjulla, a village near the city, were attacked and their village plundered by Abu al-Umaytir and the Yamanis when they refused to give their allegiance to him.
 Afterward, Abu al-Umaytir, the Qurayshites (the tribe to which the Umayyads and Abbasids belonged) and the Yamanis went on a rampage against the Qays inside Damascus, burning down their homes.

 The Qays reached out to Ibn Bayhas for support, who responded by mobilizing his Dibab and Numayr tribesmen and mawali in the Hauran to assault Abu al-Umaytir in Damascus.
 Abu al-Umaytir, hearing of their approach, dispatched his Umayyad kinsman, Yazid ibn Hisham, to attack them in the Hauran.
 The Qays were routed and dispersed, but Yazid's army took a blow when they were assaulted by local villagers or Bedouins on their return to Damascus.
 This boosted the morale of Ibn Bayhas, who rallied the Qays to renew their campaign.
 From their encampments in the Ghouta, they besieged Damascus.
 Abu al-Umaytir called on his supporters to relieve the city, spurring a huge number of friendly troops from Sidon, Baalbek and the Beqaa Valley to reinforce him.
 Under the command of his son, al-Qasim, and Ibn Wajh al-Fals, these troops engaged Ibn Bayhas's forces.
 Both sides suffered heavy losses in a lengthy battle, which ended with al-Qasim's death and Ibn Bayhas retreating to the Hauran.
 The death of his son provoked Abu al-Umaytir into ordering his troops under his mawla, al-Mu'tamir ibn Musa, to pursue Ibn Bayhas.
 Although they gained an early advantage, Qaysi reinforcements saved Ibn Bayhas and in the ensuing fight, al-Mu'tamir was slain and the pro-Umayyad troops were put to flight.
-This defeat marked a turning point, in which Abu al-Umaytir's position in Damascus took a unrecoverable blow.
+This defeat marked a turning point, in which Abu al-Umaytir's position in Damascus was dealt an unrecoverable blow.